Open Source Python API for Google Sheets

 range2.value

-Call Python from Excel
+Call Python Functions from Excel

 The Open Source spreadsheet library Xlwings allows software developers to communicated with Python via Excel.
 You can call python funcitons inside your excel either by using Run button of Xlwings Excel Add-In or by using the RunPython VBA funciton.
 The good thing about using Excel Add-In is that you dont need your workbooks to be macro-enabled, and you can save it as xlsx.